Real-time temperature monitoring with LavinMQ

 What you’ll build with this guide

-In this guide, you will learn how to set up a microcontroller a temperature sensor.
-You’ll learn to send temperature data to a message broker and then retrieve that data to display it on a webpage.
+It’s time to learn how to set up a microcontroller with a temperature sensor.
+You’ll learn to send temperature data to a message broker (LavinMQ) and then retrieve that data to display it on a webpage.

 You might be wondering, “Why do I need to send the data to a message broker?”
 In many IoT systems, a broker serves as a central hub that manages all data traffic.
 This approach, known as the publish/subscribe model, allows devices to send and receive information without needing to know anything about one another.